broegaard/telemed/README.md

   2. It has the source code of the TeleMed system, which is used in the FRDS book to show the Broker pattern in action, and contains tests of both the Broker and TeleMed implementation.
-       Folder: *demo*.
+       Folder: *telemed*.
 Note that his project also contains core test code for the broker library.

   3. It has the source code (and development diary) of the GameLobby